Aymanbegh/Benchmarking-performance/README.md

 Evaluation experiments are done with YOLOv4-tiny, YOLOv4, EfficientDet-D0, EfficientDet-D1, EfficientDet-D2, EfficientDet-D3, EfficientDet-D4 and Mask-RCNN models on GPU RTX 2080 SUPER.
 Here is, the mAP score of models acoording to distortion type and level (Level 0 corresponds to images non-distorted):
 ![image](https://user-images.githubusercontent.com/80038451/153758154-73f7ab7a-2776-49b5-b40d-81404302af9f.png)
 ![image](https://user-images.githubusercontent.com/80038451/153758166-71744e78-0b90-4896-ac32-347fa12f2c6f.png)
-To provide a better visualization, here is a bar
+To better assess the impact of distortion on models performance, here is on the left a Bar graph that represents the mAP average of models according to all distortion type and level.
+On the right, a data distribution visualization including box and violin plots that provide more information about data composition:
 ![image](https://user-images.githubusercontent.com/80038451/154288132-5f1732d7-edc0-45f6-bb1e-bc27e94ff03b.png)